robbyemmert/sample-webpack-build/docs/NVMIntro.md

 To get Node JS running, you have to install, then activate, a version of Node JS.
 Here's how:

 ### For Mac/Linux
 You might have to restart your terminal after installing NVM.
-It's important to note that every time
+It's important to note that every time you close your terminal, all versions of node get de-activated.
+See the tip at the bottom of this section to overcome this.

 To install the latest version of node:
 `nvm install node`